adammertel/historical-geocoding-assistant/manual/README.md

 ## 1 Description

-Historical Geocoding Assistant is a tool for assisted geocoding of historical datasets (something between a manual table editing and automated geocoding script)
+Historical Geocoding Assistant is a tool for assisted geocoding of historical datasets (something between a manual table editing and automated geocoding script).

 ## 2 Table input

 The HGA application works with tables stored in google drive in a spreadsheet form.
-An working example of such table is located [here](https://docs.google.com/spreadsheets/d/1FaW23x-ZT3pmdmv77eKPJxsfGhoB1urwfvPffN_4keU).
+A working example of such table is located [here](https://docs.google.com/spreadsheets/d/1FaW23x-ZT3pmdmv77eKPJxsfGhoB1urwfvPffN_4keU).

 ### 2.1 Localisation columns

-Table should consist of some localisation columns (names of columns are advised but not neccesary to follow, see **6.5**:
+Table should consist of some localisation columns (column names are advised but not necessary to follow, see **6.5**:

 #### 2.1.1 location name